-(ii) Neither the execution, delivery or performance of this Agreement by the Company nor the consummation by the Company of the Contemplated Transactions will result in a violation or breach of, or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, amendment, cancellation or acceleration) under, any of the terms, conditions or provisions of any Company Material Contract with any Key Customer.

-5.10 SEC REPORTS.
+- (ii) Neither the execution, delivery or performance of this Agreement by the Company nor the consummation by the Company of the Contemplated Transactions will result in a violation or breach of, or constitute (with or without due notice or lapse of time or both) a default (or give rise to any right of termination, amendment, cancellation or acceleration) under, any of the terms, conditions or provisions of any Company Material Contract with any Key Customer. - 5.10 SEC REPORTS.
 The Company has filed all forms, reports and documents with the SEC that have from and after December 31, 2003 been required to be filed by it (such forms, reports and documents, the "SEC Reports").
 Each SEC Report complied, as of its filing date, in all material respects with the applicable requirements of the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, as the case may be, each as in effect on the date such SEC Report was filed, except as disclosed in any such SEC Report.
 True and correct copies of all Company SEC Reports filed prior to the date hereof, whether or not required under applicable Laws, have been furnished to Parent or are publicly available in the Electronic Data Gathering, Analysis and Retrieval (EDGAR) database of the SEC.
-As of its filing date (or, if amended or superseding filing), each SEC Report did not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make the statements made therein, in the light of the circumstances under which they were made, not misleading.
+As of its filing date (or, if amended or superseded by a filing prior to the date of this Agreement, on the date of such amended or superseding filing), each SEC Report did not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make the statements made therein, in the light of the circumstances under which they were made, not misleading.
 None of the Company's Subsidiaries is required to file any forms, reports or other documents with the SEC.